 • Integrations (e.g., Telegram, Teams, etc.) — anywhere from a week to several months, depending on the platform and requirements.

-As for the question, “How much does it cost to develop an AI chatbot?” the answer is more straightforward: 80% of the cost typically goes toward data handling, while the remaining 20% covers everything else.
+As for the question, “How much does it cost to develop an AI chatbot?” the answer is more straightforward: data preparation, integrations, and infrastructure often account for the largest share of costs, while the remaining covers everything else.
 The biggest challenge?
 Data management.
-High-quality data leads to a high-performing chatbot, while poor-quality data can turn the setup process into a lengthy and costly endeavor.
+High-quality data leads to a high-performing chatbot, while poor-quality data can turn the setup process into a lengthy and costly endeavour.

 • Real-time large language model (LLM) inference for instant translation and adaptive responses